 You can change the printer connection method.
-There is usually no need to change the settings, but select recorded in the W (Widescreen) mode at the full page setting for wide paper using a Canon SELPHY CP750/CP740/CP730/CP720/CP710/ CP510 Compact Photo Printer.
+There is usually no need to change the settings, but select if when you print an image recorded in the im (Widescreen) mode at the full page setting for wide paper using a Canon SELPHY CP750/CP740/CP730/CP720/CP710/CP510 Compact Photo Printer.
 Since this setting is saved even when the power is turned off, ensure that you return the setting to [Auto] to print other image sizes.
 (However, it cannot be changed while the printer is connected.)